hajo70/dessert-samples/README.md

 # dessert-samples
-Examples show how to use the dessert library in a Java 8 environment
+Examples show how to use the dessert library in a Java 8 environment.